 Risk Assessment and Evaluation

-The risks are then further evaluated after determining the overall likelihood of occurrence combined with its impact.
-The organisation can then decide whether the risk is acceptable and, based on its risk appetite, whether the organisation is willing to take it on.
+The risks are then further evaluated after determining the overall likelihood of occurrence and its impact.
+The organisation can then decide whether the risk is acceptable and, based on its risk appetite, whether it is willing to take it.

 Risk Control and Mitigation